tirsoordaz/BISCUIT-2nd-Order-Extension/README.md

 ## Repository Structure

-Instead of duplicating the entire original BISCUIT codebase, this repository only contains my specific modifications and evaluation results:
+Instead of duplicating the entire original BISCUIT codebase, this repository only contains our specific modifications and evaluation results:

 ```text
 ├── README.md